Think Locally, Act Globally.

 Maximizing the total health of our communities.

-Dedicated community medicine rotations in all 3 years include more opportunity to care for our community’s most vulnerable and participate in leadership training for optimizing community health.
-Residents see patients at the Jewish Community Free Clinic, Graton Day Labor Center.
+Dedicated community medicine rotations in all 3 years include additional opportunity to care for our community’s most vulnerable and participate in leadership training focused on optimizing community health.
+During this time, residents will see patients at the Jewish Community Free Clinic, Graton Day Labor Center.
 They also develop community leadership through participation at VOICES, Sonoma Health Action, and more.

 Including a focus on wellness and preventive care for both patients and physicians.